The Untold Truth Of Will Ferrell

 Advertisement

-The Talks asked him about the rumor he put on weight to get the "right context" for nudity, and Ferrell says that was never the case, either.
+The Talks asked him about the rumor he had put on weight to get the "right context" for nudity, and Ferrell said that was never the case, either.
 "I just kind of have a comedic-looking body, I guess.
 If anything, I really have to exercise just not to look too fudgy."

-And he does more than just exercise, he's even run marathons in New York, Stockholm, and Boston.
+And he does more than just exercise; he's even run marathons in New York, Stockholm, and Boston.
 He told Competitor Running that some of the best ideas would come to him while running.
 "I learned ... to run without headphones and music so I could focus and get into my thoughts."
 When it works, it works.

 There was some major uproar about his proposed film on Ronald Reagan

 Not every movie idea is a winner.
-In 2016, it was announced Ferrell was considering playing another president, this time on the big screen.
+In 2016, it was announced Will Ferrell was considering playing another president, this time on the big screen.
 Supposedly, he would play President Ronald Reagan in a movie The Guardian said was hyped as a "hilarious political satire."
 The film was based on the idea that Reagan had actually been suffering from dementia while he was in his second term (he wasn't), and it was up to his staff to keep things running smoothly.

 Advertisement

-Why there won't be an Elf sequel
+Why Will Ferrell won't do an Elf sequel

 Advertisement